tj-experimental/Web-Application/README.md

 Web based project

 Contains a Mockup Page translated to code.
-Added a python create server that can run on a local system which will redirect directly to the Landing page .
+Added a python create server.py that can run on a local system on a selected port and will redirect directly to the Landing page .